How much do 19 inch Gemini Wheels and Tyres improve the Energy Efficiency of the Model Y Performance?

 • Take a relaxed attitude about the facilities, most of the infrastructure is pre 1976, it’s generally clean but worn out.
 Producing clean water, electricity and keeping everything operational is expensive due to being so far from a capital city so don’t expect much value for money.
 Take note that due to staff shortages most locations have cleared up the dishes, closed the bar and hopped off to bed far earlier than you expect.

 • Wear a Diplomatic hat – like much of the country, regional areas are struggling to find staff, those on site are working long hours, you are one of a hundred customers that day.
-Keep in mind by allowing EVs to charge Roadhouse management are doing you a favour rather than making a profit from selling electricity.
+Keep in mind the roadhouses do not have anything to do with the DC chargers but may know what the issue is if you ask them politely.

 • Understand that some new staff members have no idea the business has a charge point, it can be a interesting conversation.